nish572/Sol-Engine/README.md

 - Layer introduction to allow determination of which physics interact (i.e. physics bodies can be set to operate on specific layers to prevent collisions with physics from other layers), and to allow determination of which order sprites should be rendered on the screen (i.e. sprites with a lower layer will be rendered behind sprites with a higher layer).
 - Audio Element and Audio System implementation.
 - Full completion of the shader system to bring this functionality to the Editor.
 Currently mostly exists on the backend and allows shader creation from two separate shader files (one for a vertex shader, one for a fragment shader), however as of present rendering uses the default shader programs created.
+- Introduce a way to name entities on the frontend.
+Currently this isn't implemented due to entities existing merely as an identifier integer, however it would be ideal to introduced naming on the frontend only for ease-of-use.

 ---

 ## External Libraries

+For usage of external libraries please see the Licenses text file.

+---